Rebecca Wallace (Head Teacher)

 My strengths lie in Health & Safety, Safeguarding and Premises in addition to Sport and Physical Activity.

-Julia Clarke (Parent Governor)
+Julia Clarke (Foundation Governor)

 I became a parent governor in 2017, when my children were in Year 2 and Reception.
 I have a degree in Materials Engineering from Imperial College, London and I’m a Chartered Mechanical Engineer.
 I have many years’ experience in business and project management, both in the chemical industry and consulting.
 Voluntary work has always been important to me; I have volunteered for a major national charity for over 15 years and am now Churchwarden at All Saints’ Church, Hurworth.
 My hobby is music and I enjoy playing the violin in several regional orchestras.